 You can find details of childcare providers who offer free childcare in Surrey on our Childcare Finder.
 Just enter your location or postcode and scroll down to select Yes to Registered for Free Early Education on the right hand side.

-Our Choosing childcare booklet has information and advice on how to find, choose and pay for childcare.
-You might also like to have a look at our At my childminder's photobook for real life snapshots of how children in the care of a childminder might spend their time.
+Our Choosing childcare booklet (PDF) has information and advice on how to find, choose and pay for childcare.
+You might also like to have a look at our At my childminder's photobook (PDF) for real life snapshots of how children in the care of a childminder might spend their time.

 Will the childcare provider ask me to sign any forms?